RobustFieldAutonomyLab/CVD-SfM/README.md

 ## CVD-SfM

-This repository provides the code implementation of our IROS 2025.
+This repository provides the code implementation of our **IROS 2025** paer.
 We developed a Cross-View Deep Front-end Structure-from-Motion System for Sparse Localization in Multi-Altitude Scenes.
 The performance of our approach is shown in the video.

 <p align="left">
   <img src="assets/pipe.png" height="315">